-- Attendance: 5%
+Attendance: 5%Participation: 5%

-- Participation: 5%

-- Activities throughout the course: 25%
+• Activities throughout the course and exam ( same weight both parts ): 25%

-It will be necessary to obtain a minimum grade of 5 in the sections of N_Continua and N_Practices in order to pass the course.
+It will be necessary to obtain a minimum grade of 5 in the sections of N\Continua and N\Practices in order to pass the course.

 Attendance at laboratory sessions is mandatory.
 Those students who do not attend at least 80% of the laboratory sessions will have their practices suspended on first call.
+In addition, in the two calls, in each of the three practices, the minimum grade of 5 must be achieved in order to pass the laboratory part.